 Two Letters Per Key

-For users who would benefit from more background area or larger keys we can place two letters on each key.
+For users who want larger keys and more background area we can place two letters on each key.

 Adding a second row of targets allows us to provide word completion.